Blocked Drains in Yorkshire: Causes, Costs, and How to Clear Them

 Why Use Professional Drain Engineers?

-Professional drain surveys use industry-grade equipment — like the iTouch CCTV camera systems — operated by experienced engineers who can interpret what they're seeing.
-A consumer drain camera and a YouTube tutorial will not satisfy a building control officer, a mortgage lender, or a solicitor.
+Professional drain surveys use industry-grade equipment — like iTouch CCTV camera systems and Radiodetection sonde tracing — operated by experienced engineers who can interpret what they're seeing.
+A consumer drain camera and a YouTube tutorial will not satisfy Building Control, a mortgage lender or a solicitor — and won't pick up a partial collapse that a trained eye spots in seconds.

 ---